Support Resources for Parents and Caregivers

 Pennsylvania Caregiver Support Program

 The Pennsylvania Caregiver Support Program, provided through the DHS Area Agency on Aging, provides resources and assistance to individuals who assume the primary responsibility for the provision of care to encourage a healthy, ongoing relationship with their care receiver.
-The program aims to alleviate the stresses associated with caregiving by focusing on the well-being of the caregiver, providing access to respite care, addressing the need for formal and informal supports, and providing financial reimbursement for out-of-pocket costs associated with caregiving-related services and supplies.
+The program aims to alleviate the stresses associated with caregiving by focusing on the well-being of the caregiver.
+Services include providing access to respite care, addressing the need for formal and informal support, and providing financial reimbursement for out-of-pocket costs associated with caregiving-related services and supplies.
 Learn more on the Allegheny County DHS website.

 Series Navigation